Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Theory

 \subsubsection{\textbf{Entanglement measure}}

 The degree of entanglement can be quantified by the von Neumann entropy, which is defined as

 where $x$ stands for $U$ or $V$.
-When the expansion coefficient in Eq.~\eqref{eq:schmidt_decomposition} satisfies $\sqrt{\lambda_i} = \delta_{ij}$, then the expansion reduces to a single product state term with a single $\lambda=1$ (that is, without entanglement) and the entropy $S$ is zero.
-As the entanglement increases, so does the entropy, with larger values indicating more substantial quantum correlations between subsystems in this particular half-space separation.
+When the expansion coefficient in Eq.~\eqref{eq:schmidt_decomposition} satisfies $\sqrt{\lambda_i} = \delta_{ij}$ the expansion reduces to a single product state term with a single eigenvalue $\lambda=1$ (that is, without entanglement) and the entropy $S$ is clearly zero.
+As the entanglement increases, so does the entropy, with larger values indicating substantial quantum correlations between subsystems in this particular half-space separation.